The Curated Artist Registry is now accepting submissions!

 STATEMENT OF WORK

-This project evolved during a period of temporary hearing loss in my left ear which left me profoundly aware of the sounds that envelope me every day.
-To attune myself to this phenomenon I began a practice of listening meditations that soon led to these drawings.
+This project evolved during a period of temporary hearing loss which left me profoundly aware of the sounds that surround me every day.
+In response, I began a practice of listening meditations that soon led to these drawings.

-Situating myself in various gardens, I attentively listen to the repeating rhythms of the calls and songs of the birds within our shared habitat.
-Using both hands to mirror my left and right ear, I responsively make marks that correspond to the surrounding sounds.
-I do not look at the drawing as it is being made, surrendering composition to impulse and chance.
+Sitting within various gardens, I attentively listen to the calls and songs of birds in our shared habitat.
+Using both hands to mirror each ear, I responsively make marks that correspond to what I hear.
+I do not look at the drawing as it is being made, surrendering composition to chance.
 Each drawing is made over a prescribed period of time, determining when it is finished.
-Weather conditions, time, date and place are noted and, using an ornithology app, the birds heard are identified and recorded on the back.
-The notations locate these ephemeral moments within a specific place at a specific time.
+Weather conditions, time, date and place are noted and the birds heard are identified and recorded on the back.

-The act of making these drawings renews an appreciation of our connectedness to nature, our roles in shaping it and thus a larger sense of responsibility to preserve it.
+The act of making these drawings renews my appreciation and my connectedness to nature, my role in shaping it and thus a larger sense of responsibility to preserve it.